someguynamedjosh/nodespeak/design/syntax.md

 }
 ```
 Note that curly brackets did not have to be used since `T` is a fully-fledged
-type name.
-Now consider this useless addition of an array:
+type name, not just a variable holding a type.
+Now consider this useless
+addition of an array:
 ```rust
 fn overly_complicated_addition(T? input1, T? input2):T {
     [3]T buffer;